-A. Reference to the Stormwater Design Manual.
+- A. Reference to the Stormwater Design Manual.
 The Town Engineer/Stormwater Administrator shall use the policy, criteria, and information, including technical specifications and standards, included in the Town of Waxhaw Stormwater Design Manual as the basis for decisions about the design, implementation and performance of structural and non-structural stormwater BMPs.
 References to the Design Manual in Chapter 9 of this Land Development Code shall indicate the current adopted version of the Town of Waxhaw Stormwater Design Manual.
 The Design Manual includes a list of acceptable stormwater treatment practices, including the specific design criteria for each stormwater practice.
 Stormwater treatment practices that are designed and constructed in accordance with these design and sizing criteria will be presumed to meet the minimum water quality performance standards of the PCO and the Phase II laws.
-Failure to construct stormwater treatment practices in accordance

-B. Relationship of design manual to other laws and regulations.
-If the specifications or guidelines of the Design Manual are more restrictive or apply a higher standard than other laws or regulations, that fact shall not prevent application of the experience.
+Failure to construct stormwater treatment practices in accordance with these criteria may subject the violator to a civil penalty. - B. Relationship of design manual to other laws and regulations.
+If the specifications or guidelines of the Design Manual are more restrictive or apply a higher standard than other laws or regulations, that fact shall not prevent application of the specifications or guidelines in the Design Manual. - C. Changes to standards and specifications.
+Standards, specifications, guidelines, policies, criteria, or other information in the Design Manual in effect at the time of acceptance of a complete application shall control and shall be utilized in reviewing the application and in implementing the PCO with regard to the application. - D. Amendments to the Design Manual.
+The Design Manual may be updated and expanded from time to time, based on advancements in technology and engineering, improved knowledge of local conditions, or local monitoring or maintenance experience.
 Prior to amending or updating the Design Manual, proposed changes shall be generally publicized and made available for review, and an opportunity for comment by interested persons shall be provided.
 The current Design Manual is available on the Town of Waxhaw website.